Place1/wg-access-server/docs/configuration.md

     # Optional
     allowedNetworks: []
 dns:
+  # Enable a DNS proxy for VPN clients.
+  # Optional, Defaults to true
+  enabled: true
   # upstream DNS servers.
   # that the server-side DNS proxy will forward requests to.
   # By default /etc/resolv.conf will be used to find upstream